corsairmarks/emigration_push_enhanced/mod/README.md

 * 1.2.0 Convert the crime emigration push into a % increase instead of points-based, improve deposit tooltip
 * 1.3.0 Mark as compatible for Stellaris 3.7 "Canis Minor" - no functionality changes
     * Properly support Planetary Diversity hive arcologies
+* 1.4.0 Mark as compatible for Stellaris 3.8 "Gemini" - no script changes

 ## Source Code